uroojk844/track_slider/README.md

 This is a nice custom slider for flutter with a track design.
 It gives you current tick value on scroll which you can access by using onChange funtion.

 ## Features

+- Set step in multiple of 4.
-Get track value on scroll.
+- Get track value on scroll.
-Set initial position of slider.
+- Set initial position of slider.
+- Set indicator color using selectedTrackColor.
+- Set track color using unselectedTrackColor.

 ## Getting started